 - 1 additional year English, Math or Science

 - 4 additional years English, Math, Science, Social Studies, Foreign Language, Comparative religion or philosophy

 - Students cannot use credit recovery courses for NCAA eligibility.
-Additionally, students cannot double up on their English, Math, Science, or Foreign Language courses.
+Additionally, students cannot double up on their English, Math, Science, Social Studies, or Foreign Language courses.
 For example, a student cannot take both English I and English II at the same time.
 They must complete one before starting the other.